Your cookie preferences

 Are you eligible to switch networks?

 This is important to keep in mind.
-If you are still under contract with your existing provider for either a SIM only deal or a phone-and-tariff contract, you will probably have to see the rest of your contract out before you can switch.
+If you're still under contract with your existing provider for either a SIM only deal or a phone-and-tariff contract, you will probably have to see the rest of your contract out before you can switch.

-You technically could pay the remaining months off.
-But depending on how long you've got left, that will likely prove costly.
+You technically could pay the remaining months off, but depending on how long you've got left, that could be expensive.

 If you’re locked into a contract but still want to get a new phone or switch providers, check out our guide on cancelling your mobile contract early.
 If you're not sure when your contract ends, there are lots of ways to find out.

-You can usually find your contract end date by opening up your network's app on your phone.
-If you don't have it, we'd recommend downloading it.
-If you can't see it there, just ring up your network, and they'll tell you.
+You can usually find your contract end date by opening your network's app on your phone.
+If you don't have it, we recommend downloading it.
+If you can't see it there, just ring your network, and they'll tell you.

 Of course, if you're on a rolling-contract SIM only deal, you can switch whenever you like.
 You just have to give your existing network 30 days' notice.